-When it is appropriate for each party to lead commercialization in different countries, and the paragraphs regarding filing of patent applications and costs have been addressed, the following provisions may be added:
+When it is appropriate for each party to lead commercialization in different countries, and the paragraphs regarding filing of patent applications and costs have been addressed, the following provisions may be added.

-1. The Contractor grants to Participant an exclusive, royalty-free lice ense, including the right to sublicense, in each patent application filed in [country] on any Contractor Subject Invention and any resulting patent in [country] from such patent application in which the Contractor acquires title .
-The Participant grants to Contractor an exclusive, royalty-free license, including the right to sublicense, in each patent application filed in the United States on any Participant Subject Invention and any resulting patent in the United States from application in which the Participant acquires title. n such patent application in which the Latticipum acquires title.
+(1) The Contractor grants to Participant an exclusive, royalty-free license, including the right to sublicense, in each patent application filed in [country] on any Contractor Subject Invention and any resulting patent in[country] from such patent application in which the Contractor acquires title.
+The Participant grants to Contractor an exclusive, royalty-free license, including the right to sublicense, in each patent application filed in the United States on any Participant Subject application in which the Participant acquires title.
+(2) Each Party grants to the other Party a nonexclusive, transferable irrevocable, (2) paid-up license to practice or to have practiced for or on behalf of that Party every Subject Invention arising out of this CRADA in any country other than

-2. Each Party grants to the other Party a nonexclusive, transferable irrevocable, paid- up license to practice or to have practiced for or on behalf of that Party every Subject Invention arising out of this CRADA in any country other than [country] or the United States, with a right to grant sublicenses of no greater scope to others.
+\[country] or the United States, with a right to grant